tzubertowski/FrogUI/FEATURES.md

-# FrogOS - Current Features Documentation
+# FrogUI - Current Features Documentation

 ## Overview
-FrogOS is a MinUI-inspired libretro file browser core for SF2000/GB300 handheld devices.
+FrogUI is a MinUI-inspired libretro file browser core for SF2000/GB300 handheld devices.
 It provides an elegant interface for navigating ROM collections and launching games through various emulator cores.

 ---